New Product Development is a comprehensive set of multi-disciplinary processes that turns an opportunity into a product to satisfy a customer.

 Fuzzy Front end

-Fuzzy front end as the name suggests is the messy stage of the new product development where opportunities are identified & analysed, ideas generated & screened before a viable concept is developed.
-These set of activities pave the way for a formal technical specification of the final product.
+As the name suggests, the fuzzy front end is the messy stage of the new product development where opportunities are identified & analysed, and ideas are generated & screened before a viable concept is developed.
+This set of activities paves the way for a formal technical specification of the final product.

 Business case building

-Product design stage is the detailed phase where the technical requirements are turned into an engineering product design.
-In an engineering context, prototyping and product design is at the heart of any product development and generally follows the following four phases
+The product design stage is the detailed phase where the technical requirements are turned into an engineering product design.
+In engineering, prototyping and product design are at the heart of any product development and generally follow the following four phases.

 Market testing – Stage at which the product is introduced using the proposed marketing program.
-It lets the company test the product and its entire marketing program—targeting and positioning strategy, advertising, distribution, pricing, branding and packaging, and budget levels
+It lets the company test the product and its marketing program—targeting and positioning strategy, advertising, distribution, pricing, branding and packaging, and budget levels.

 After the product implementation phases, management will have gathered all the relevant information to make the final decision about going commercialisation.
 At this stage, companies use the knowledge gained from the product implementation stage and their marketing mix to launch the product, where product life cycle management starts.